slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Your best job will be one that you were unqualified for because it stretches you.
 In fact only apply to jobs you are unqualified for."
 -- Kevin Kelly*

+> *"If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
+To be hired, think like your boss."
+-- Kevin Kelly*

 ### On resumes

+> *"Your real resume is a painful recounting of all your struggles."
+-- Naval Ravikant*

 Hints:

 - Your resume should tell the reader why you more valuable to the company than the next person.
 You’ll show that with your experience.
 Tell HOW you accomplished your responsibilities better than the next person. ie. You are responsible for selling cars (so is every other car salesperson).
 You sold more cars than anyone else in the dealership for six months out of the last year.
 Which person would you hire.
-- There are two skill levels: still learning or confident in the skill.
+- There are two skill levels: still learning or confident.

 > *"Twitter is a much better resume than Linkedin."
--- Naval Ravikant*

-> *"Your real resume is a painful recounting of all your struggles."
 -- Naval Ravikant*

 ### How to attract and keep talented people?